ROCm/rocRAND/docs/programmers_guide.rst

     There are :math:`131072` generators in total, each of which are separated by :math:`2^{55}` values.
 The results are generated in an interleaved fashion.
 The result at offset :math:`n` in memory is generated from offset :math:`(n\;\mathrm{mod}\; 131072) \cdot 2^{55} + \lfloor n / 131072 \rfloor` in the LFSR113 sequence for a particular seed.

 ThreeFry
-    There is only one ThreeFry generator, and the results at offset :math:`n` is simply the :math:`n`th value from this generator.
+    There is only one ThreeFry generator, and the results at offset :math:`n` is simply the :math:`n`-th value from this generator.

 Sobol
     The (scrambled) 32- and 64-bit sobol quasi-random number generators generated the result from :math:`d` dimensions by flattening them into the output.
 The result at offset :math:`n` in memory is generated from offset :math:`n\;\mathrm{mod}\; d` in dimension :math:`\lfloor n / d \rfloor`, where :math:`d` is the generator's number of dimensions.